How To Motivate Your Church Volunteers – We Can Do It!

 Remind them why they joined up in the first place.

-I love preaching and leading small groups but give me the job of keeping accurate accounts of the church’s finances and I’ll die inside.
+I love preaching and leading small groups but give me the job of doing the church books and I’ll shrivel up and die on the inside.

 Sometimes volunteers struggle to feel motivated, not because they don’t love the church or see the vision of what you’re trying to accomplish – it’s just that what they’re doing right now doesn’t fit right for them.